mochi-hpc/mofka/docs/usage/producer.rst

 The producer's :code:`push` function takes the metadata and data objects and returns a :code:`Future`.
-Such a future can be tested for completion (:code:`future.completed`) and can be blocked on until it completes (:code:`future.wait()`).
+Such a future can be tested for completion (:code:`future.completed()`) and can be blocked on until it completes (:code:`future.wait()`).
 The latter method returns the event ID of the created event (64-bits unsigned integer).
-It is perfectly OK to drop the future if you do not care to wait for its completion or for the resulting event ID, as examplified with the second event.
+It is perfectly OK to drop the future if you do not care to wait for its completion or for the resulting event ID, as exemplified with the second event.
 Event IDs are monotonically increasing and are per-partition, so two events stored in distinct partitions can end up with the same ID.

 Calling :code:`producer.flush()` is a blocking call that will force all the pending batches of events